joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/01/17/us/louisiana-police-ronald-greene.html

 **Banning UNRWA Will Sabotage Cease-fire, Warns Agency Head**\
-`Philippe Lazzarini, the commissioner general of the U.N. agency for Palestine Refugees, described the dangers if Israel terminates UNRWA’s operations.`\
+`Philippe Lazzarini, the commissioner general of the U.N. agency for Palestine Refugees, described the repercussions if Israel followed through on a ban on UNRWA’s operations.`\
 https://nytimes.com/video/world/middleeast/100000009933368/unrwa-ban-sabotage-gaza-ceasefire.html

 **Find Your Next Favorite Workout**\